andim/andim.github.io/index.md

 ---

 <img style="width:8em;margin-left:1em;border-radius:5px" src="images/andreasmayer.jpg" align="right">
-I lead a research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at University College London with a focus on quantitative immunology and biological physics.
+We are a research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.
+Our lab's mission is to use computation and theory to understand immunological phenomena quantitatively.

-I was previously at the [Princeton Center for the Physics of Biological Function](https://biophysics.princeton.edu/), and I maintain collaborations with the theoretical biophysics groups of Profs.
-Bill Bialek, Curt Callan, and Ned Wingreen.
+Our approaches are often rooted in ideas from biological physics and we are part of UCL's [Institute for the Physics of Living Systems](https://www.ucl.ac.uk/physics-living-systems/).

-You can contact me via [email](mailto:andimscience@gmail.com) or [twitter](http://twitter.com/andimscience).
+You can contact us via [email](mailto:andimscience@gmail.com) or [twitter](http://twitter.com/andimscience).

-You can find me [here](https://goo.gl/maps/RsAgTCkQwTSLdBVK7):
+You can find us [here](https://goo.gl/maps/RsAgTCkQwTSLdBVK7):

 Division of Infection and Immunity
 University College London
-302 Pears Building
+Pears Building Room 302
 London, NW3 2PP, UK

 ### News

-- Apr 7 2022: First day at UCL!
+- Apr 7 2022: The lab opens its doors at UCL!
-- Mar 15 2022: I gave a talk at the APS march meeting in an invited session on [Sensing chemical spaces](https://meetings.aps.org/Meeting/MAR22/Session/F14).
+- Mar 15 2022: Andreas gave a talk at the APS march meeting in an invited session on [Sensing chemical spaces](https://meetings.aps.org/Meeting/MAR22/Session/F14).
-- Mar 5 2020: I gave an invited (virtual) talk at the APS march meeting in the [Population dynamics in time-varying environments](http://meetings.aps.org/Meeting/MAR20/Session/U27) session.
+- Mar 5 2020: Andreas gave an invited (virtual) talk at the APS march meeting in the [Population dynamics in time-varying environments](http://meetings.aps.org/Meeting/MAR20/Session/U27) session.
 - December 11-13 2019: We have organized a conference at PCTS on [Sensing chemical spaces](http://pcts.princeton.edu/programs/past/sensing-chemical-spaces/122).
 Video recordings of the lectures are available [here](http://www.kaltura.com/tiny/opthb).
 {:.horn}